What public relations does is not a secret.

 Most organisations have employees.
 Their opinions and attitudes towards the employer often decide whether the organisation will rise or fall.
 Aiming marketing campaigns at them rarely resolves any issues.

-In public relations, we have a long and proud tradition of improving all types of communication within an organisation.
+Public relations has a long and proud tradition of improving all types of communication within an organisation.
 (It’s also a major field of academic research!)

 Crisis Communications